BlazingWarlord/BlazingWarlord.github.io/README.md

 This is my webpage.
 Enjoy

-I'll embed my games here as well
+I'll embed my games here as well.